CodeToGather/Code2Gather/README.md

   "version": "0.0.1",
   "description": "",
   "private": true,
-  "devDependencies": {
-    "is-ci": "^3.0.0",
-    "lint-staged": "^11.1.2"
-  },
   "scripts": {
-    "postinstall": ""
-  },
-  "lint-staged": {}
+    "postinstall": "<insert script here to set-up if you're not using node>" }
 }
 ```

 The above is the bare minimum you must have for the new package.
 Do fill in the remaining parts:

 - The `"postinstall"` script is utilised if you are not using Node for the package.
 Insert your installation commands there, e.g. `poetry install`.
 Otherwise, feel free to delete it.
-  - If you're using Poetry, make sure to do a `is-ci` check (see [`pairing`](pairing/package.json)), since the Poetry installation requires additional steps during CI runs.
-- The `"lint-staged"` section is to be filled with linting commands that will run against staged files.

-You can refer to [Pairing Service's `package.json`](pairing/package.json) for an example.
+You can refer to [Code-Executor Service's `package.json`](code-executor/package.json) for an example.

 Finally, you will need to add the new package to the root `package.json` under `"workspaces"`.